andrasq/node-microrest/README.md

 ----------

 - 0.9.2 - expose `app.setRoute()` along with app.get, app.post etc, change `mwReadBody` function signature to
-          not appear to be a 4-argument error handler middleware step
+          not appear to be a 4-argument error handler middleware step, fix benchmark typo
 - 0.9.1 - pretty-print error responses, handle path-not-routed errors with the configured mw
 - 0.9.0 - have parseQuery also set `req.path` and `req.query`
 - 0.8.3 - speed access to req.params et al, req.destroy() if bodySizeLimit exceeded